GOOD HOSPITAL PRACTICE

 The term "quality feature" is used increasingly frequently in the remainder of the methods paper.
 However, its use differs significantly from the usual professional usage.
 However, no explanation is given as to why this is the case.

 After such an elaborate clarification of the terms, characteristics, quality features, quality aspects, quality models, quality indicators, quality dimensions, quality objectives and requirements get mixed up again.
-How are we to understand a sentence like this: "It is only with the quality characteristics that concrete requirements are placed on medical care for a specific aspect, the fulfillment of which can be used to assess the quality of care.
+How are we to understand a sentence like this: "It is only with the quality characteristics that concrete requirements are placed on medical care for a specific aspect, the fulfilment of which can be used to assess the quality of care.
 These requirements are referred to as quality objectives."

 Measurement and testing methods for design or performance characteristics differ considerably, especially when they concern qualitative or quantitative characteristics.
 In the case of performance characteristics, a test characteristic (indicator) is usually considered over time.
 Characteristics of acceptability are not always inherent and are subject to social and cultural influence.
 The appropriateness of a treatment can only be assessed on a case-by-case basis.